weaming/bitcoin-addr-generator/README.md

+This is the note on the learning path and organized by 3 questions in its' order.

+- Git clone this repo and run `go run ./cmd/bitcoin-addr-generator` to run the HTTP API server.
+- See the [test-api.sh](./test-api.sh) for examples to call the HTTP API.

-## How to provide the seed onto this server
+## 1. How to provide the seed onto this server

 1. Upload seed/mnemonic via the HTTP request
     - Pros: random seed provided by the client